Flystyle is an air sports team, human flight school, and an online retailer of flying equipment and accessories.

 Flight Inspired, Generosity Driven.

 Flystyle wants to give back to people who are suffering from serious illnesses and inspire individuals through the power of human flight.
 Which is why we started Flight For The Cause, a non-profit dedicated to giving back.
-15% of Flytyle profits will go directly to FFTC to help fund events, tandem flights, and help create awareness for great causes.
+15% of Flystyle profits will go directly to FFTC to help fund events, free tandem flights, and help create awareness for great causes and important issues.

 What’s your Flystyle is a movement, its a form of creativity and innovation.
 There's a revolution coming and it's happening in the air.
 What’s your Flystyle is about freedom, it’s about self expression, and it’s about fun.
 Rider owned, pilot flown.

-Before flying, Daniel was a professional freestyle BMX rider for Hoffman Bicycles.
-Daniel traveled the world performing on his BMX bike before he found his new passion, paragliding, in 2004.
+Before flying, Daniel was a professional freestyle Bmx rider for Hoffman Bikes and several other companies.
+Daniel traveled the world performing on his Bmx bike before he found his new passion, paragliding, in 2004.

-Wes is a film director, paraglide pilot, and BASE jumper who specializes in documentary, commercial, and adventure sports filmmaking.
+Wes is a film director, paragliding pilot, and BASE jumper who specializes in documentary, commercial, and adventure sports filmmaking.

 Wes is currently working on his first feature length documentary titled “Unjumpable,” which is about the underground world of Urban BASE jumping in London.